Forms and Instructions Calendars Appellate Division

 A motion for leave to appeal is made directly to the New York State Court of Appeals in Albany.
 They are located at 20 Eagle Street, Albany, New York 12207-1095.
 Their telephone number is 518-455-7700.
 See Motions and Orders to Show Cause for additional information.

-The court schedules cases for a hearing before a particular panel of Justices by publishing its day calendars in the New York Law Journal.
-A written notice is provided to litigants by mail no less than five days before the scheduled argument; however, the court assumes no responsibility for the accuracy, timeliness, or receipt of such notice.
-Oral argument will not be rescheduled because a litigant failed to obtain actual prior notice of the appearance of an appeal on the day calendar.
-Parties are reminded that the only official notice of the calendar date is the publication in the New York Law Journal.
+The court schedules cases for a hearing before a particular panel of justices by publishing its day calendars in the New York Law Journal and on the court’s website.
+Notification by any of the aforesaid methods shall be deemed sufficient notice.
+As a courtesy, a written notice is provided to litigants by mail or email no less than five (5) days before the scheduled argument; however, the court assumes no responsibility for the accuracy, timeliness, or receipt of such notice.

 Appeals to the Appellate Term for the 9th & 10th Judicial Districts (Nassau, Suffolk, Westchester, Rockland, Orange Dutchess and Putnam counties) are heard at 9:30 AM in White Plains, Mineola or Central Islip on a rotating basis.
 On occasion, oral argument is heard in Dutchess, Orange or Rockland counties.

-A request for argument is made by placing a notation on the upper right hand corner of the cover of the party’s main brief stating whether the appeal is to be argued and, if so, the time actually required for argument and the name of the attorney/party who will argue (22 NYCRR731.2 [a][2]).
-No more than 15 minutes will be allowed for argument on each side, except by express permission of the court (22 NYCRR 731.6[a]).
-If a notation is not made stating that you wish to argue the appeal, it will be marked as “submitted” and oral argument will not be permitted (22 NYCRR 731.6 [b])
+A request for argument is made by placing a notation on the upper right hand corner of the cover of the party’s main brief stating whether the appeal is to be argued and, if so, the time actually required for argument and the name of the attorney/party who will argue (22 NYCRR 731.10 [a]).
+No more than 15 minutes will be allowed for argument on each side, except by express permission of the court (22 NYCRR 731.11[a]).
+If a notation is not made stating that you wish to argue the appeal, it will be marked as “submitted” and oral argument will not be permitted (22 NYCRR 731.11 [b]).

 Note: You will not be permitted to argue unless you have submitted a brief.

-A party who originally elected to argue may elect to submit the case without argument.
+A party who originally elected to argue may choose to submit the case without argument.
 Written notice should be given to the court and all other parties involved in the appeal as soon as possible.

-The court may, in its discretion, deny argument of any appeal (22 NYCRR 731.6[d]).
+The court may, in its discretion, deny argument of any appeal (22 NYCRR 731.11[d]).
 It does so in relatively noncomplex cases and places them on a calendar of submitted matters.
 This does not indicate that the court deems the appeal to be without merit, but rather only that the court has concluded that it does not need oral argument to assist in deciding the matter.

-Adjournment requests are disfavored because the panel of Justices scheduled for a particular day will rarely recombine in the ensuing months.
-The Justices prepare well in advance of the calendar date.
+Adjournment requests are disfavored because the panel of justices scheduled for a particular day will rarely recombine in the ensuing months.
+The justices prepare well in advance of the calendar date.

-1. why the attorney or pro separty cannot appear at oral argument,
+1. why the attorney or pro se party cannot appear at oral argument,

 2. why no other attorney can appear in his or her place and,